Capsulectomy in Bucks County, PA, and Hunterdon County, NJ

 Recovery after a Capsulectomy

 After treatment patients can anticipate a recovery process that is very similar to their breast augmentation surgery.
-Patients are able to go home the same day as surgery, and may experience soreness or bruising for the first few days.
-Patients commonly return to work after 1 to 2 weeks, and can resume light activities soon afterward.
-Drains are usually in for about one week.
+Patients are able to go home the same day as surgery and may experience soreness or bruising for the first few days.
+Patients commonly return to work after 1 to 2 weeks and can resume light activities soon afterward.
+Drains are usually in for about 4-7 days.

 How Much Does a Capsulectomy Cost?